Viveks295/bias_audit/README.md

-# essay_bias_audit
+# AI Bias Audit

-A Python package to audit bias in essay grading models.
+A Python package to audit bias in AI grading models.
 It allows users to grade essays with their model, apply text variations (e.g., spelling errors, noun transfer), and analyze how these variations affect model grading.

 ## Installation